How To Easily Attach Crampons To Hiking Boots

 Can You Hike with Crampons Attached to Your Boots?

 Crampons are ideal if you want to cross glaciers, as well as some forms of mixed climbing, as they provide extra traction and stability, making your experience safer.
-For hiking instead, microspikes are doing a better job.
+For hiking instead, microspikes will do a better job.

 Do Crampons Work on Black Ice?